Local Coordination and the Geometry of Social Networks: Proof of Theorem

 The efficiency of this equilibrium depends on the choice of $F$ and $p$.
 To complete the proof of Theorem~\ref{thm:amenable-transitive}, we show that we can choose $F$ and $p$ to get the required efficiency.

-Since the network is an $(\varepsilon,r)$-amenable graph, it can be (deterministically) partitioned into connected components $\{C_1, ..., C_K\}$ of radius at most $r$, and so that the set of edges $E'$ connecting different components is of size $|E'| \leq \varepsilon |E|$.
+Since the network is an $(\varepsilon,r)$-amenable graph, it can be (deterministically) partitioned into connected communities $\{C_1, ..., C_K\}$ of radius at most $r$, and so that the set of edges $E'$ connecting different communities is of size $|E'| \leq \varepsilon |E|$.
 Then,

 which is the average surface-to-volume ratio weighted by component size.
 Thus, there exists at least one component $C$ such that

 where the equality uses vertex transitivity (so every vertex has degree $d_{max}$) and $E$ is defined as the set of ordered pairs of neighbors $(i, j)$.
 We let $F$ be this connected component.